Piano Concerto No. 0 (Beethoven): Structure

 The fact that each performance has a different orchestration makes it difficult to describe the work accurately, but in general the concerto has the style of classical composers of the late 18th century such as Joseph Haydn, who would later come to tutor Beethoven.

-The first movement has a piano part using mainly scale ideas at a fast tempo.
+The first movement has a piano part using mainly scale ideas at a moderately fast tempo.
 The slow second movement is similar in form, with common arpeggiation and ornamenting.
 The last movement has a jolly melody for the main theme, played very fast, again based on scales.

 Beethoven most likely composed this concerto in 1784, when he was still in Bonn.
 During this time period, Mozart had not yet composed his Symphonies No. 39, 40, or 41.
 Beethoven went to Vienna in 1792 at the age of 21.